-Three of the 35 multi-family developments were Planned Unit Developments (PUDs).
-All three received a land use change from Production, Distribution and Repair (PDR) uses, which prohibit residential, to mixed land uses that permit residential (bonus density was not calculated for these projects).
-Therefore, zero received density increases within land uses that permitted residential (and no average percentage increase in density was calculated).
+• Three of the 35 multi-family developments were Planned Unit Developments (PUDs).
+All three received a land use change from Production, Distribution and Repair (PDR) uses, which prohibit residential, to mixed land uses that permit residential (bonus density were not calculated for those projects).
+Therefore, were received density.